-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) inFall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 5134 Total first-time, first-year (freshman) women who applied 6926 12060 Total first-time, first-year (freshman) men who were admitted 1719 Total first-time, first-year (freshman) women who were admitted 2008 3727 Total full-time, first-time, first-year (freshman) men who enrolled 382 Total part-time, first-time, first-year (freshman) men who enrolled 0 382 Total full-time, first-time, first-year (freshman) women who enrolled 429 Total part-time, first-time, first-year (freshman) women who enrolled 0 429
+Total first-time, first-year (freshman) men who applied 5817 Total first-time, first-year (freshman) women who applied 8138 Total first-time, first-year (freshman) men who were admitted 1812 Total first-time, first-year (freshman) women who were admitted 2203 Total full-time, first-time, first-year (freshman) men who enrolled 392 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 484 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (degree-seeking) who applied 13955 Total first-time, first-year (degree-seeking) who were admitted 4015 Total first-time, first-year (degree-seeking) who enrolled 876